EZePiZy/RISC-V-CPU/RTL/CONTROL_UNIT/README.md

 #### `lw`

+Load word.
+Load into a register the word at the address given by another register and offset by the immediate.

 Control Signal | Expected | Notes                 |
  :-----------: | :------: | :-------------------- |
 `RegWrite`     | `1`      | Writing to Registers  |